KinRap/GenerativeAIForTechWriters/Docs/Training.md

 4.	**Choose a Model Architecture** - Select a suitable AI model architecture, like a convolutional neural network (CNN) for images or a recurrent neural network (RNN) for sequential data.
 5.	**Model Training** - Use the pre-processed data to train the chosen AI model.
 During training, the model learns to make predictions by adjusting its parameters based on input data.
 6.	**Evaluation** - Assess the model's performance using a separate dataset it hasn't seen before.
 Common evaluation metrics include accuracy, precision, recall, and F1-score.
-7.	**Finetuning and Optimization** - Refine the model by adjusting hyperparameters and experimenting with different architectures and optimization techniques to enhance performance.
+7.	**Fine-tuning and Optimization** - Refine the model by adjusting hyperparameters and experimenting with different architectures and optimization techniques to enhance performance.
 8.	**Deployment** -  Deploy the trained model into production for real-world applications, where it can make predictions or perform tasks.
 9.	**Monitoring and Maintenance** - Continuously monitor the model's performance and periodically retrain it with new data to keep it accurate and up-to-date.

-### DataSet Preparation and Data Preprocessing ###
+### Dataset Preparation and Data Preprocessing ###

 Prior to training AI and machine learning algorithms, it is essential to collect and prepare data meticulously.
 This stage of model training seems the most significant to a technical writer.
 Without high-quality data, the performance of the machine and deep learning models will be compromised, hindering their ability to fulfill their intended functions.
 But remember that utilizing your company's data for AI training entails a dual responsibility of upholding stringent security measures and ethical guidelines.
 Safeguarding data against potential breaches necessitates the implementation of robust security protocols such as data encryption, access controls, and regular security audits.
 Ethically, it is imperative to utilize data in a manner that is fair, unbiased, and respects privacy rights.
 When leveraging company data, it is essential to adopt strategies that align with organizational goals while maintaining data security and ethical standards.